Frequently Asked Questions

 Dominion Day runs from 11am-9pm.
 There will be plenty of activities all day long so come when you like and stay as long as you want.

 Dominion Day On The Farm is hosted at the Canada Agriculture and Food Museum at 901 Prince of Wales Drive.

 Will there be parking?

 Yes, but please don’t plan to drive if you plan to drink.
-Buses are available to and from Dominion Day via Brew Donkey (bus tickets can be purchased online when you buy your Dominion Day tickets).
+Take an Uber or call a cab.
 If you are a designated driver, info on Parking at the Museum can be found here.

 How accessible is the event?

 The Canada Agriculture and Food Museum is a working farm located on a national heritage site in the heart of Ottawa.
 While every effort is made to provide a safe and welcoming atmosphere, some areas of the Museum have limited accessibility.
 However, the Museum is committed to providing an excellent visitor experience, and staff will do their best to accommodate visitor needs.
 If you have questions or concerns about your upcoming visit, please contact us at 613-991-3044.

 Any remaining tickets will be available at the door on a first-come-first-served basis.
 We are restricted by how many people we can have on-site at a given time and cannot guarantee entry without a ticket purchased in advance.

 Where can I buy tickets?

 Yes!
 Stroller-bound kids or babies in arms attend free, children's admission is $5 at the gate (and includes maple taffy!).